-Alumio’s iPaaS is built using best of breed technology frameworks and secure software development practices.
-All fixes, new features and enhancements will only be released after several rigorous tests and a severe testing and review process.
+The Alumio iPaaS is built using best-of-breed technology frameworks and secure software development practices.
+All fixes, new features, and enhancements will only be released after several rigorous tests and a severe testing and review process.
 Our testing program exists of automated code testing regarding code quality, as well as a manual testing where every code line is checked, and tested by 2 senior developers.

 The Alumio access explained:

 All Alumio employees are required to pass a background check.
-In addition to this, employees in engineering, services, support, and operations (basically anyone with access to anything deemed security sensitive) are required to use a multifactor authentication enabled, to store and generate all credentials used to perform job functions.
+In addition to this, employees in engineering, services, support, and operations (basically anyone with access to anything deemed security sensitive) are required to use multifactor authentication, to store and generate all credentials used to perform job functions.